 Metro Academy courses are taken a in a course sequence.
 All Metro courses count toward General Education Requirements toward graduation.
 If you need information about the Metro course sections, you can email firstname.lastname@example.org.

 Metro Course Opt-out Policy: If it is in the best interest of the student, weighing all costs and benefits of remaining in the Metro Academies course sequencing versus not doing so, the Metro Academies courses taken may be altered based on individual student circumstances as determined by an Advisor working directly with a student in collaboration with the Metro Academies Advising Coordinator.
 We prefer students to follow the set course sequence if at all possible to receive the maximum and intended benefit from being a part of Metro, however, we will consider individual student situations on a case by case basis.

 Context & Rationale: Metro Academies course sequencing aims to serve the best interest of as many of the students as possible in the program, however, this is not possible for every single student based on the fact that students have different needs academically (ie, major requirements, skill levels, etc.).
 Thus, we have developed the following policy regarding students who may be best served by opting out of certain Metro Academy courses.

 First Year Metro College Success Program Advising Requirement

 First year Metro students are required to attend at least two academic advising appointments within their freshman year.
 These two advising appointments are required assignments within the first Metro Academy Core Foundation Course* and the student will know when they will need to complete the requirement.

-EOP-Metro Students: Metro students who are also a part of the Equal Opportunity Program (EOP) are expected to meet with their EOP Advisor for these two mandatory appointments.
+EOP-Metro Students: Metro students who are also a part of the Educational Opportunity Program (EOP) are expected to meet with their EOP Advisor in addition to their Metro Advisor.